Skip to main content

 Frequently Asked Questions

-MINNESOTA NATIONAL BANK has a Bank Health Score of B (79/100).
+Minnesota National Bank has a Bank Health Score of B (79/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 10.51%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-MINNESOTA NATIONAL BANK holds $301M in total assets and $244M in total deposits.
-It is located in SAUK CENTRE, MINNESOTA (FDIC Certificate #5249).
+Minnesota National Bank holds $301M in total assets and $244M in total deposits.
+It is headquartered in Sauk Centre, Minnesota (FDIC Certificate #5249).

-MINNESOTA NATIONAL BANK has a Tier 1 capital ratio of 10.51%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.02%, and the return on assets is 1.18%.
+Minnesota National Bank has a Tier 1 capital ratio of 10.51%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.02%, and the return on assets is 1.18%.

 Yes.
-MINNESOTA NATIONAL BANK is FDIC-insured (Certificate #5249).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Minnesota National Bank is FDIC-insured (Certificate #5249).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: